stclaird/Cloud-IP-Address-Ranges/README.md

 ### 3. To get the CIDR records from cloudflare
 ```
-cloudplatformsqlite> select * from net where cloudplatform='cloudflare';
+select * from net where cloudplatform='cloudflare';
 ```
 ```
 1729491968|103.21.244.0/22|1729491968|1729492991|https://www.cloudflare.com/ips-v4|cloudflare|IPv4